204 Santa Rosa Avenue

 Read more about things to do in Santa Rosa.

-From Railroad Street in downtown Santa Rosa, turn right onto Third Street, then right onto Santa Rosa Avenue.
+Take the Amtrak Capitol Corridor train to Martinez and then transfer to the 6311 bus to Santa Rosa.
+From Railroad Street, turn right onto Third Street, then right onto Santa Rosa Avenue.